learning-software-engineering/learning-software-engineering.github.io/Topics/System_Design/behavioral_design_patterns.md

 4. **Customer (Client):** The customer places orders with the waiter but doesn't need to know the details of how the orders are processed.
 The customer is the client in this scenario, interacting with the waiter to request dishes.

 In this example, the Command pattern allows for decoupling the waiter (invoker) from the kitchen staff (receiver).
 The waiter collects orders from customers (commands) and passes them to the kitchen staff for execution without needing to know the specific details of how each dish is prepared.
 This separation of concerns promotes flexibility and extensibility in the restaurant's operation, as new dishes can be added without requiring changes to the waiter's behavior.
 Additionally, the Command pattern facilitates features like order queuing, order modification, and order history, enhancing the overall dining experience for customers.

+## Conclusion <a name="con"></a>

+Behavioral design patterns offer powerful solutions to common communication, interaction, and algorithm traversal challenges in software development.
+The Observer pattern facilitates flexible notification mechanisms, the Strategy pattern enables dynamic algorithm selection, the Iterator pattern simplifies traversal of collections, and the Command pattern encapsulates requests for flexible execution.
+While each pattern addresses distinct concerns, they collectively promote code reusability, maintainability, and scalability.
+For scenarios requiring complex workflow management or state transitions, additional behavioral patterns such as State, Memento, and Chain of Responsibility can further enhance the design.
+By understanding and applying these patterns judiciously, developers can build robust and adaptable software systems that meet evolving requirements with ease.

 ## Further Reading <a name="further-reading"></a>
 [Refactoring Guru: Behavioral Patterns](https://refactoring.guru/design-patterns/behavioral-patterns)